 In no small part the trip was memorable because of our photography lead, Penny Robartes.
 This is the third trip I have gone on with Penny.
 She is just the most wonderful person to travel with.
 She is personable, cheerful and caring, always making sure everything went off smoothly.
 She is very generous with her knowledge and expertise…

 This tour was truly filled with indescribable moments and memories, laughter and unbreakable connections.

-We have built on foundation of this tour to offer an even greater photographic and experiential exploration of Northern India by adding in the magnificent and inspiring Taj Mahal!
+We have built on foundation of this tour to offer an even greater photographic exploration of Northern India by adding in the magnificent and inspiring Taj Mahal and Agra Fort!

 For more information on my exciting India – Best of Northern India Photo Tour 2021, please click on the tour name and you will be redirected to the tour page.

 This tour can be booked as a private group departure for yourself and your friends or family, or join other like-minded individuals on this photographic exploration.
 We are your India travel partners!

 I hope to share the excitement, visual splendour and endless photographic opportunities of Northern India with you!